 The Association recognizes that rehabilitating competent members is more beneficial than terminating their services because of serious decline in work performance.

-An employee assistance program should operate with the full support of the Department of Education, the School Boards Association, the NL Association of School System Administrators, and the Newfoundland and Labrador Teachers’ Association to assist all teachers who may have personal problems which affect their job performance and to help them to gain assistance at the earliest possible time.
+An employee assistance program should operate with the full support of the Department of Education, the School Boards Association, the NL Association of School System Administrators, and the Newfoundland and Labrador Teachers’ Association to assist all members who may have personal problems which affect their job performance and to help them to gain assistance at the earliest possible time.

 The Association supports an employee assistance program which is interventive and preventive in nature and which attempts to correct job performance difficulties at the earliest possible time.
-Such a program is in no way meant to interfere with the private life of a teacher.
+Such a program is in no way meant to interfere with the private life of a member.
 [Jan/8-9/99] [1999 BGM]

-The Association recognizes that the purpose of an employee assistance program is to help facilitate the general well-being of the teachers it represents as well as to ensure their rights under the Collective Agreement.
+The Association recognizes that the purpose of an employee assistance program is to help facilitate the general well-being of the members it represents as well as to ensure their rights under the Collective Agreement.

-The Association recognizes that any participation in an employee assistance program shall not be used for disciplinary purposes or in any manner restrict or jeopardize the participating teacher’s opportunity for advancement or other work-related alternatives.
+The Association recognizes that any participation in an employee assistance program shall not be used for disciplinary purposes or in any manner restrict or jeopardize the participating member’s opportunity for advancement or other work-related alternatives.

 Enrolment in the Employee Assistance Program, which includes access to funding under the Membership Assistance Plan, may be granted to substitute teachers who may not meet the normal eligibility requirements due to being unable to substitute teach as a result of a medical illness/injury which precluded them from teaching during the required time limits.
 Such access to the Employee Assistance Program and funding for counselling and/or travel available through the Membership Assistance Plan will only be considered on a case-by-case basis and only with the approval of the Assistant Executive Director.
 [June/11-12/99] [JC/Feb/00] [2001 BGM]